 Nomination and Endorsement Packages

 The District of Houston has prepared nomination and endorsement packages for prospective candidates which includes information regarding specific background information on becoming a candidate, the local election and resources.
-The nomination and endorsement packages are ready for pick-up at the District Office from July 27, 2018 to September 14, 2018.
-An electronic version of the complete District of Houston 2018 Nomination Package is available here:
+The nomination and endorsement packages are ready for pick-up at the District Office from August 2, 2022 to September 9, 2022.

 *Nomination Period/Package Filing Deadline